-Rosinweed is a native erect perennial forb of the Upland Garden, growing up to 6 feet high, on sturdy stems that are cylindrical to slightly angled, green with stiff small hair when young, becoming somewhat smoother when older and sometimes reddish when in full sun.
+Rosinweed is an erect perennial forb of the Upland Garden, growing up to 6 feet high, on sturdy resinous stems that are cylindrical to slightly angled, green with stiff small hair when young, becoming somewhat smoother when older and sometimes reddish when in full sun.
 Some plants may lack stem hair entirely.
 There may be branching at the top.
+It is native to parts of the U.S. but not to Minnesota.

 Varieties: There are two - see notes at bottom of page.

 The leaves are opposite with very tiny teeth on the edge (or no teeth) and no leaf stalk, but leaves do not surround the stem.
-They are lanceolate to ovate with bases round to heart-shaped and pointed tips.
-Upper and lower leaves similar in size and both surfaces have fine stiff hair giving a sandpaper texture to the touch.
+They are lanceolate (broadest in the lower half) to ovate with bases round to heart-shaped and pointed tips.
+Upper and lower leaves are similar in size and both surfaces have fine stiff hair giving a sandpaper texture to the touch.
 Basal leaves fall away before flowering.

-The floral array is an open branched cluster of flower heads at the top of the stem and side stems.
+The floral array is an open branched cluster of flower heads at the top of the stem and side stems from the upper leaf axils.

-Flowers: The flower heads are 2 - 3 inches wide, with 12 to 22 fertile yellow ray flowers that are female only and fertile.
+Flowers: The composite flower heads are 2 - 3 inches wide, with 12 to 22 yellow ray florets that are female only and fertile.
 Each ray is 1/2 to 1 inch long with a branched style at the base.
-These surround the central disc, which is 1/2 to 1 inch wide and composed of a large number of male disc florets that have 5-lobed yellow corollas and 5 stamens with brownish anthers.
-The corolla lobes of the florets flare outward at the tips.
-The phyllaries (floral bracts) of the flower head are 2 or 3 series, all with pointed spreading tips.
-These are either hairy or smooth depending on the species variety.
-In the Silphiums, each ray flower is subtended by a phyllary.
+These surround a central disc, which is 1/2 to 1 inch wide and composed of 70 to 225 functionally staminate sterile tubular disc florets.
+The disc florets have a deep-yellow colored tubular 5-lobed corolla with spreading tips at the apex.
+The green floret tube is shorter than the corolla.
+Five stamens tightly surround a single unbranched style, which is exserted when the floret opens, but is non-functional.
+The phyllaries (floral bracts) around the outside of the flower head are in 2 or 3 series, all with pointed spreading tips.
+These are yellow-green and either hairy or smooth depending on the species variety.
+In the Silphiums, each ray floret is subtended by a phyllary.
 When in flower, the plant has a resinous aroma.

 Seed: Fertilized ray flowers produce a dry oblong cypsela, 9–14 × 6–10 mm, without pappus, but slightly ridged for wind distribution.
 Silphium seeds require 60 days of cold stratification for germination.